-Here we explain in detail how your personal data is used to benefit your online experience.
-Rest assured, we only ever use personal information as is necessary, to provide you with the quality services you request and expect, or to prevent the misuse of our services.
-We also use your personal information for our own legitimate interests.
-This allows us to improve our products, better understand customer preferences, and to market products or services you may like.
-With your consent, we may send you certain promotional communications we feel are relevant.
+Here we explain in detail how your personal information is used to benefit your online experience.
+We will use your personal information for our own legitimate interests.
+This allows us to improve our products and better understand customer preferences.
+We will use it to comply with the contract we will have with you if you make purchases on this Website.
+With your consent, we may send you email marketing.
 We may also use your personal data to comply with law when required.

 In more detail

 All the information we collect through our websites, apps, products, services, and through correspondence with you, is used by us because we are the controller of it.
 As at the date of this Privacy & Cookies Policy we do not share personal information with Next or the Next Group for shared services.
 It is Ocado who provides services to us at this time.

 Purposes necessary for the performance of a contract with you